 - Be aware of bathing water quality and DO NOT swim where water quality is poor.
 The EPA recommends the following information sources:

-- Splash - before going to the bathing water you can check the Splash website to see the latest water quality (excellent, good, sufficient or poor) and find any current warnings or advice.
+- Splash - before going to the bathing water you can check beaches.ie to see the latest water quality (excellent, good, sufficient or poor) and find any current warnings or advice.
+This site gives details of inland waterways and coastal beaches.

 - Local authority – you can contact your local authority if you have any queries on bathing waters in your area.
 Many local authorities provide bathing water results and other information on their own websites.